sudo-systems/rekodi/README.md

 # ReKodi
-A cross platform desktop remote for Kodi/Xbmc build with Githubs awsome Electron framework.
+A cross platform desktop remote for Kodi/Xbmc build on Githubs awsome Electron framework, some great open source node.js libraries, AngularJS and many more great tools and libraries.

-The application is far from finished (lots of stuff isn't working or buggy) but a snapshot can be previewed by downloading the appropriate installer:
+The application is far from finished (lots of stuff isn't working or buggy) but for the courageous a snapshot can be previewed by downloading the appropriate installer:

 * [OSX (10.8 and up)](https://github.com/sudo-systems/rekodi/raw/master/builds/osx/rekodi.dmg)
 * [Windows (7 and up)](https://github.com/sudo-systems/rekodi/raw/master/builds/win/rekodi%20Setup.exe)